Categories

 We brought products from the center and sold them to businesses all over Sinai and to individuals.

-It was a challenging time – unloading trucks from the goods was done manually and another challenge was the hours when the trucks arrived – sometimes in the middle of the night when in some of the time the unloading was done without any help at all due to the difficulty of recruiting workers.
+It was a challenging time – unloading trucks from the goods was done manually, and another challenge was the hours when the trucks arrived – sometimes in the middle of the night when the unloading was done without any help at all due to the difficulty of recruiting workers.

 The people who came to Ofira and visited the supermarket were very diverse – tourists from all over the world, soldiers stationed in the area, Bedouins from all over Sinai, UN people who came from Egypt, and of course local residents.